LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 This is where Bucket Aggregations come into play!

 ###  Bucket Aggregations
+Bucket aggregations group documents into several sets of documents called buckets.
-Buckets are collection of documents that share a common criteria.
-There are many ways to group documents into buckets.
+Buckets are collections of documents that share a common criteria.

+The following are different types of bucket aggregations.

 1. Date Histogram Aggregation
 2. Histogram Aggregations